 *All transcriptions are provided by volunteers, and the accuracy of the transcriptions is not guaranteed.
 Please be sure to verify the information by viewing the image record, or visiting the BC Archives in person.

-DEPOSITION OF WITNESSES.
-Canada Province of British Columbia City of Victoria.
+Canada, Province of British Columbia, City of Victoria.

-The depositions of Wong Hock Nye of the City of Victoria aforesaid Fisgard Street taken before the undersigned Police Magistrate in and for the said city this 12th day of December in the year of our Lord one thousand eight hundred and ninety four at the City of Victoria aforesaid in the presence and hearing of Lee heng Yun who stands charged before me for that etc. The deponent Wong Hock Nye on his oath says as follows: my proper name is Hock Nye I live at Fisgard Street back of the Ah Sees barbershop, I am a laborer I know Lee Heng Yun I know 43 Fisgard Street, I was there on Wednesday 28th November , from the street there is a door to a passage which enters into a tan room , I went there in the afternoon about i PM the street door is always open , the second door was open when I got there , I followed the accused in to the tan room several others , tan handlers had preceded Lee Heng Yum the accused into the room there were 3 tan tables in the room, the accused carried the money bag in with him to the tan table and handed it over to the man who does the work
+The deponent, WONG HOCK NYE, on his oath says as follows: my proper name is Hock Nye; I live at Fisguard Street, back of the Ah Sees barber shop; I am a laborer I know Lee Heng Yum; I know 43 Fisguard Street, I was there on Wednesday the 28th November, from the street there is a door to a passage, which enters into a tan room; I went there in the afternoon about 1 p.m.; the street door is always open; the second door was open when I got there; I followed the accused into the tan room; several others, tan handlers, had preceded Lee Heng Yum, the accused, into the room; there were 3 tan tables in the room; the accused carried the money bag in with him to the tan table and handed it over to the man who does the work;